jon-harper/OmniBox/docs/support/panel_mounts.md

 ## Creating New Panels

-In addition to templates for the base panels, templates are available for the panel mounted connector cutouts.
+In addition to templates for the panels themselves, template cutouts are available for panel-mounted connectors.

 [:material-git: Panel Mounts][git_panel_mounts]{ .md-button }